oli-bn/graphql-codegen-csharp/README.md

 # CSharp template

-Experimental [GraphQL code generator](https://github.com/dotansimha/graphql-code-generator) template for C# projects using instructions provided [at this site](https://github.com/dotansimha/graphql-code-generator/blob/master/packages/templates/README.md).
+[GraphQL code generator](https://github.com/dotansimha/graphql-code-generator) template for C# projects using instructions provided [at this site](https://github.com/dotansimha/graphql-code-generator/blob/master/packages/templates/README.md).

 This template reads the *introspection JSON* of a GraphQL schema as an input.
 The user has to also mention the output folder where the file has to be written